NEWS RELEASE

 2024.04.16

-The winners Mitsubishi Jisho Design In-house Award 2023 have been announced!
+Mitsubishi Jisho Design In-House Award 2023 Winners Announced!

 A wide range of new awards to recognize a wide range of services that meet the needs of modern society

-Mitsubishi Jisho Design Inc. (Headquarters: Chiyoda-ku, Tokyo; President and CEO: Junichi Tanisawa) has selected the winners of its In-House Awards 2023.
-This award is an awards system for outstanding projects that further improve planning, design and technical capabilities and contribute to the company's brand, and this is the 23rd time it has been held since the company was founded in 2001.
+Mitsubishi Jisho Design Inc. (Headquarters: Chiyoda-ku, Tokyo; President and CEO: Junichi Tanisawa) has selected the winners of its "Internal Awards 2023."
+This award, held for the 23rd time since the company was founded in 2001, recognizes outstanding projects that further improve planning, design, and technical capabilities and contribute to the company's brand.

-In addition to the internal judges, the "In-house Awards 2023" welcomed external judges, including Professor Masahiro Harada (Professor at Shibaura Institute of Technology, Co-founder of MOUNT FUJI ARCHITECTS STUDIO) and Takashi Kurabuchi (Professor at Tokyo University of Science, Vice President, and Chairman of the Society of Heating, Air-Conditioning and Sanitary Engineers of Japan).
-Awards were presented in nine categories, including six Work Awards (including two Grand Prize Awards, two Excellence Awards, and two Work Awards), two Environmental/Technical Awards (including one Best Environmental/Technical Award and one Excellent Environmental/Technical Award), as well as new awards established in response to the expansion of our business scope.
+In addition to the internal judges, the "In-house Awards 2023" welcomed external judges Masahiro Harada (Professor at Shibaura Institute of Technology, Co-founder of MOUNT FUJI ARCHITECTS STUDIO) and Takashi Kurabuchi (Professor at Tokyo University of Science, Vice President, and Chairman of the Society of Heating, Air-Conditioning and Sanitary Engineers of Japan), who presented awards in nine categories, including six Best Work Awards (two Grand Work Awards, two Excellent Work Awards, and two Best Work Awards), two Environmental/Technical Awards (one Best Environmental/Technical Award and one Excellent Environmental/Technical Award), and new awards established in response to the expansion of our business scope.

 [Purpose of each award]